Alaska Elopement Packages

 Age Requirement:

-No one under the age of 16 can get married in Alaska.
-A person between 16 and 17 will need a court order and a parental consent form signed by both parents and their application.
+No one under the age of 16 can legally marry in Alaska.
+Couples ages 16 or 17 must obtain a court order and a parental consent form signed by both parents.

 Marriage Ceremony: